 You’ll need to reconcile your business goals with your lifestyle and family goals.

 Another important factor is the existing patients of the dental practice.
-Understanding the demographics of the current patient base gives insights into the potential for growth and success.
+How big is their current patient list and what is the potential to grow it?
+Understanding the demographics of the current patient base and the local area gives insights into the potential for growth and success.
 Things like age, income level, and dental insurance coverage can help plan marketing strategies and services that meet the specific needs and preferences of the patients.

 It’s equally important to assess the competition in the area.
 Analyzing the number and types of other dental practices nearby helps determine the level of competition and how saturated the market is.
 It’s also important to consider the services offered by competitors and any unique features that can make the practice stand out.